- My LS

 No, there is no regulatory requirement to pay this recommended minimum salary and there will be no consequences for not doing so.

-The Law Society believes that this salary represents good practice in this aspect of employing a trainee.
+We believe that this salary represents good practice in this aspect of employing a trainee.

 We would encourage employers to consider this salary when deciding how much to pay trainees.